gabrielhtg/pg-C/README.md

 # Playground C

-Ini adalah repository untuk menyimpan program-program (non proyek) saya.
-Feel free untuk mencobanya.
+This is a repository to store my (non project) programs.
+Feel Free to try it. :laughing:

 ## <b>About Me</b>